niemopen/niem-naming-design-rules/ndr-feedback.md

 - [x] Add messages to the outline?

-  - Rename the section to something like "Messages" or "Messages in NIEM" or break up the message information into its own section or subsection?
+  - Rename the section to something like "Messages" or "Messages in NIEM" or break up the message information into its own section or subsection? **Added subsections for message and message format/type/specification; added examples**
   - Would like to have messages show up explicitly in the TOC / Outline

-- [ ] Add message terms to the Glossary
+- [x] Add message terms to the Glossary

-  - Add message, message type, message format, and message specification to the Glossary's Definition of Terms and add definition formatting / links to their usage here.
+  - Add message, message type, message format, and message specification to the Glossary's Definition of Terms and add definition formatting / links to their usage here. **Done**

 - [x] More information about message terms